mwouts/itables/docs/extensions.md

 ## Buttons

-The datatables [buttons](https://datatables.net/extensions/buttons/) let you copy the table data, or export it as CSV or Excel files.
+The DataTables [buttons](https://datatables.net/extensions/buttons/) let you copy the table data, or export it as CSV or Excel files.

 To display the buttons, you need to pass a `buttons` argument to the `show` function: